 Summertime is one that should be fully enjoyed by you and your entire family.
 As the weather warms up children are more likely to engage in recreational activities including summer camp and sports leagues.

 As with any activity, you’ll want to make sure that your children are adequately protected from any potential health risks or injury risks during recreation.
 Additionally, you’ll want to be a little conscious of the weather and other health risks during the summertime.

 Thankfully, there are a few simple, yet effective, preventive skills that you can learn in order to protect your child from harm this summer!

 Get your child an updated sport and camp physical

-Children of all ages are usually required to get an updated sport or camp physical before participating in any recreational activity.
+Children 1 year or older are usually required to get an updated sport or camp physical before participating in any recreational activity.
 This includes participation in both public or private organizations.

 However, it is important to understand that sport and camp physical help recreational staff to ensure your child is safe and healthy during these programs.
 A physical helps doctors determine if your child’s development is on track and if they have any conditions that may pose a risk during activity.

 Sport and camp physicals also help recreational staff to determine the best approach whenever your child experiences an injury or safety concern.